TheBB/spaceline/README.md

 using either evil, window-numbering or eyebrowse—if not, it is invisible).
 The actual face used as a highlight face is determined by a function, which can be configured by setting the value of `spaceline-highlight-face-func`.
-Spaceline comes with two choices, but of course you can write your own:
+Spaceline comes with three choices, but of course you can write your own:

 - `spaceline-highlight-face-default`: Uses the orange, all the time.
 This is the default.
 Hence the name.